Are Your “Mystery Symptoms” Really Lyme Disease?

 The CDC recommends a two-step testing process for Lyme disease.
 The first test is an ELISA test that looks for antibodies against Lyme.
 If this is positive then a second test, a Western Blot, is run looking for IgM and IgG antibodies against certain antigens associated with Borrelia burgdorferi.

 The challenge, however, is that these tests can have high false-negative and low sensitivity rates, which can cause doctors to rule out Lyme disease even when it’s present.
-That’s because the Lyme bacteria are very stealth and adept at evading your immune system, and in fact, are known to be immunosuppressive.
+That’s because the Lyme bacteria are very stealthy and adept at evading your immune system, and in fact, are known to be immunosuppressive.
 Additionally, these tests are only looking at whether a patient has been exposed to Lyme disease, but does not indicate whether there is an active infection leading to symptom development.

 Given these limitations, laboratory testing can’t be the sole variable in diagnosing Lyme disease.
 If you have symptoms, live in an endemic area and recall a tick bite, yet your test results came back negative, I recommend seeing a Lyme literate doctor which you can find through the International Lyme and Associated Diseases Society (ILADS).